AaronWard/model-tf-serving/README.md

 # model-tf-serving
-Model serving for tensorflow model
+A flask python application for hosting the the trained tensorflow model.
+Deployed to heroku PaaS at https://servable.herokuapp.com